COVID-19 Resources for Businesses

 Small Business Impact Grant

-Through this new $20-million program, eligible small businesses, non-profits, charities and social enterprises who have had to close or reduce operations because of the public health order may be eligible for a flexible grant.
-This one-time grant is equal to 15 per cent of revenue from sales, either from April 2019 or February 2020, up to a maximum of $5,000.
-Applications open 10 April.
-The deadline to apply is 25 April.
+Through this new $20-million program, eligible small businesses, non-profits, charities and social enterprises who had to close or reduce operations because of the public health order may have been eligible for a flexible grant.
+This one-time grant was equal to 15 per cent of revenue from sales, either from April 2019 or February 2020, up to a maximum of $5,000.
+Applications opened on April 10, and closed on April 25.

 Support for Your Employees